lekib-github/haskell-rsa/README.md

 The algorithm is made up of four steps: [Key Generation](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Key_generation), [Key Distribution](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Key_distribution), [Encryption](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Encryption), and [Decryption](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Decryption).

-This project will focus on implementing a key generation function (random ints, Miller-Rabin, Carmichael totient for primes, Euclid's algorithm), and being able to encrypt and decrypt messages (corresponding formulas, padding scheme, block-by-block encryption/decryption) via IO.
+This project will focus on implementing a key generation function (random ints, Miller-Rabin, Carmichael totient for primes, Euclid's algorithm, extended Euclid's algorithm), and being able to encrypt and decrypt messages (numeric representation <-> string, fast powMod function, block-by-block encryption/decryption) via IO.
 We assume the public key is available, and no key distribution over the internet or otherwise will be handled by the program.
 The tool can be used in the command line via a script called "rsa".

 ## Usage
 rsa -keygen [n] &emsp; Generate keys of bit-length **n** to files pub.key and priv.key respectively.